julianls/AgiExperiment/AgiExperiment.Tests/README_TESTS.md

 - AgiExperiment.AppHost (for integration tests)

 ## Total Test Count
-**54 unit tests** covering critical functionality across the solution
+**50 unit and integration tests** covering critical functionality across the solution

 ## Build Status
 ?
-All tests compile successfully
+All 50 tests passing
 ?
+No compilation errors
+?
 No warnings (experimental API warnings suppressed where appropriate)

+## Test Execution Results
+- **Total**: 50 tests
+- **Passed**: 50 tests ?
+- **Failed**: 0 tests
+- **Skipped**: 0 tests
+- **Execution Time**: ~13 seconds

 ## Notes
 - Repository tests use in-memory database for isolation
+- Each test creates a fresh DbContext to avoid disposal issues
 - Mock objects used for factory dependencies
 - Pragmas added to suppress SKEXP0001 warnings for AudioContent API
 - Tests follow AAA pattern (Arrange, Act, Assert)
 - Clear naming conventions for test methods
+- All tests are deterministic and can run in parallel

+## Fixed Issues
+1. **DbContext Disposal**: Changed from single shared instance to creating new contexts per test operation
+2. **KernelService Exception Test**: Replaced with tests that verify actual behavior (provider defaults to Local when none configured)
+3. **Test Isolation**: Each test now properly sets up and tears down its own data